COWZ Dividend: Yield, Schedule, and What to Expect

 +

 COWZ tracks Pacer US Cash Cows 100 Index and holds names such as BKNG, LOW, HCA, UBER, TMUS.
-The fund collects the dividends those companies pay and passes them to you, minus the 0.49% expense ratio.
+The fund collects the income those holdings generate and passes it through to you.
+The 0.49% expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest COWZ dividends?